kv778/kv778/README.md

 ### > InfoSec
 ### > Flutter for App Development

-## I'm a firm advocate of OpenSource software, and hence all of my projects are OpenSource and freely accessible by everyone.
+## I'm a firm advocate of Open Source software, and all of my projects are Open Source and freely accessible by everyone.

 ## *"Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand" - Martin Fowler*